alcionai/corso/website/blog/2023-2-25-product-hunt.md

 ### Simplicity is key

-One of the most gratifying things working on Corso, especially working in Developer Relations as I do, is having a tool be easy enough for people to just pick it up and use it.
+One of the most gratifying things working on Corso, especially working in Developer Relations as I do, is having a tool be straightforward enough for people to just pick it up and use it.
 To see that most of the people who look at our [Quick Start](https://corsobackup.io/docs/quickstart/) guide end up successfully backing up their Microsoft 365 data is hugely gratifying.
 I’ve been able to make